Bumper (car): Stringency reduced in 1982

+Safety is not affected much at low speeds, but car owners describe the stronger bumpers lead to fewer, and smaller, repair bills.
+Furthermore, insurance companies lowered collision coverage rates by 20% for drivers with the robust bumpers.
+The cost effectiveness of the regulation was evaluated by NHTSA twice under the Carter Administration and found the net saving to consumers ranging from $11 to $39 during the life of the car.

-The recently elected Reagan administration had pledged to use cost–benefit analysis to reduce regulatory burdens on industry, which impacted this standard.
+A recently elected Reagan administration pledged to use cost–benefit analysis to reduce regulatory burdens on industry, which impacted this standard.

-As discussed in detail under Physics, before 1959, people believed the stronger the structure, including the bumpers, the safer the car.
-A later analysis led to the understanding of crumple zones, rather than rigid construction that proved deadly to passengers because the force from impact went straight inside the vehicle and onto the passenger.
+Before 1959, people believed the stronger the structure, including the bumpers, the safer the car.
+A later analysis led to the understanding of crumple zones, rather than rigid construction, which was more dangerous to passengers because the force from impact went inside the vehicle and onto the occupants.

-NHTSA amended the bumper standard in May 1982, halving the front and rear crash test speeds for 1983 and newer car bumpers from 5 mph to 2.5 mph, and the corner crash test speeds from 3 mph to 1.5 mph.
+The NHTSA amended the bumper standard in May 1982, halving the front and rear crash test speeds for 1983 and newer car bumpers from 5 mph to 2.5 mph, and the corner crash test speeds from 3 mph to 1.5 mph.
 In addition, the zero-damage Phase II requirement was rolled back to the damage allowances of Phase I. At the same time, a passenger car bumper height requirement of 16 to 20 in was established for passenger cars.

 NHTSA evaluated the results of its change in 1987, noting it resulted in lower weight and manufacturing costs, offset by higher repair costs.

-Despite these findings, consumer and insurance groups decried the weakened bumper standard.
+Consumer and insurance groups decried the weakened bumper standard.
 They argued that the 1982 standard increased overall consumer costs without any attendant benefits except for automakers.
 In 1986, Consumers Union petitioned NHTSA to return to the Phase II standard and disclose bumper strength information to consumers.
 In 1990, NHTSA rejected that petition.